 Capital Gains Tax (CGT)

 CGT of 10% is payable on gains made on the disposal of capital assets (including land and buildings, aircraft, ships, shares, intangible assets and options relating to such assets) by residents on local and foreign assets.
 A credit is allowed for foreign tax paid on the disposal of those assets.
 Non-residents are required to pay CGT on Fiji assets.
 CGT effectively taxes transactions (it is not an income tax) and no indexing is applied.

 VAT is charged on supplies of goods and services including imports at the rate of 9% (reduced from 1 January 2016).
 Certain supplies are exempt.
 Other supplies, including those in the nature of exports, are zero-rated.
 Fiji’s Value Added Tax Act 1991 is similar in concept to, but not identical to New Zealand’s Goods and Services (GST) legislation.

 Service Turnover Tax (STT)

-STT applies at a rate of 6% (reduced from 1 August 2017) on provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets as well as hire of rental cars and tours.
+STT applies at a rate of 6% (reduced from 1 August 2017) on provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets as well as hire of rental cars and tours where the annual gross turnover for the provision of service exceeds F$1.25 million.
 The provider of the services must account to the tax authorities for this tax.

 A corresponding Environmental and Climate Adaptation Levy (ECAL) of 10% also applies to the provision of services subject to STT.